shiruken/hackintosh/README.md

 ### Install macOS

+_I performed the installation with the USB drive, keyboard, and mouse plugged into the USB 2.0 ports at the top of the motherboard.
+My display was connected to the graphics card via DisplayPort._

 1. Restart computer and set the USB drive as the default BIOS boot device
 2. Select the `Install macOS Big Sur (external)` option from the OpenCore Boot Menu